-The Teţcani landscape reserve is a protected area in the Vilia River's lower reaches, north of Teţcani village, Briceni district (Lipcani forest bypass and Teţcani, plot 35), covering 164 ha.
-The Edineţ State Forestry (114 ha) and the Teţcani Village Hall (50 ha) administer the object.
-It is the westernmost landscape reserve in the republic.

-The characterization of biological diversity was carried out as a priority based on the study of flora, highlighting vulnerable, rare, and protected species.
-The forest ecosystems within the protected areas are quite rich in ephemeral and ephemeroid plant species.
-They contain trees and shrubs traditional to the forest area and rarely exotic species.
-Among the rare species, which are the basis of the scientific argumentation of the protection status, the following can be mentioned: Vitis sylvestris, Padus avium, Rhamnus tinctoria, Galanthus nivalis and rare animal species: Nyctalus noctula, Eptesicus serotinus, Pipistrellus nathusii, Columba palumbus, Dendrocopos medius, Dendrocopos minor, Lullula arborea, Turdus pilaris, Turdus viscivorus, Certhia familiaris, Carduelis chloris.
+The Teţcani Landscape Reserve is a protected area in the lower course of the Vilia River, north of the village of Teţcani, Briceni district (Lipcani and Teţcani forest bypass, plot 35), with an area of 133.2 ha.
+The property is administered by the Edinet Forest Unit (114 ha) and the Teţcani Village Administration (50 ha).
+It is the westernmost landscape reserve in the country.
+According to available information, the forest ecosystems in this area are quite rich in ephemeral and ephemerid plant species.
+They contain trees and shrubs traditional to the forest area, rarely also exotic species.
+Among rare species, which are the basis of the scientific argument for the protection status, there are several valuable plants (Vitis sylvestris, Padus avium, Rhamnus tinctoria, Galanthus nivalis) and many rare animal species (Nyctalus noctula, Eptesicus serotinus, Pipistrellus nathusii, Columba palumbus, Dendrocopos medius, Dendrocopos minor, Lullula arborea, Turdus pilaris, Turdus viscivorus, Certhia familiaris, Carduelis chloris).